-One reason is because in their restrictive definitions, they often do not consider the experience of these children to be bullying.
-In their view, there was no evidence that the boy had been tormented repeatedly or with intent.
+One reason is because restrictive definitions often do not consider the experience of these children to be bullying.
+There was no evidence that the boy had been tormented repeatedly or with intent.
 According to his family, it was well hidden; it only became publicly known when he was bashed with a baseball bat leading to hospitalisation.
-This was considered an incident of assault, not a case of bullying, because there was no record of it being repeated.
-In the case of the girl telling the boy to take his life, there was no way to prove that she intended to harm him with her words, that she said them to him more than once, or that it was her words that lead to his death.
+This was considered an incident of assault, not bullying, because there was no record of it being repeated.
+In the case of the girl telling the boy to take his life, there was no proof she intended to harm him with her words.
+There was no evidence that she said it to him more than once, or that it was her words that lead to his death.
 Therefore, by current definitions, this is not considered bullying.

 To be alarmist is to exaggerate a danger to cause needless worry or panic.
 To be sensationalistic is to use material to arouse an intense emotional reaction to the subject matter.
 But these cases should arouse an emotional reaction with a view to alerting people to how easily children can be harmed by others’ behaviour.
 Because without this awareness, cases like these will continue to occur.
-We can not dismiss these cases as rare and not warranting alarm when almost a third of all youth deaths are attributed to suicide.
-Indeed, as a society we seem more alarmed by kids drowning, even though drownings in youth are actually quite ‘rare’ (accounting for 2% of deaths compared to 30% to suicide).
+We cannot dismiss these cases as rare and not warranting alarm.
+Almost a third of all youth deaths are attributable to suicide.
+Indeed, as a society we seem more alarmed by kids drowning, even though drownings in youth are actually quite ‘rare’.
+(Drownings account for 2% of deaths compared to 30% to suicide).
 Every child who experiences bullying behaviour is at increased risk.
 Every life matters.

-The rationale for asking people to stop linking bullying to suicide is not because bullying does not contribute to suicide, but because in many of the cases the contributing behaviour is not regarded as “bullying”.
-If it does not fit the definition, it is not counted in the statistics.
+The rationale for asking people to stop linking bullying to suicide is not because bullying does not contribute to suicide.
+It is because the contributing behaviour, in many of the cases, is not regarded as “bullying”.
+It is not counted in the statistics if it does not fit the definition.
 Therefore it is argued that the link between bullying and suicide is not as conclusive as it appears.

-This does not mean that the link is not there; it means that the definition of bullying is wrong – unhelpful at least, dangerous at worst!
-Problems with definitions of bullying are one of many challenges we see as limiting progress in bringing about sustainable and meaningful change in the anti-bullying field.
+This does not mean that the link is not there.
+It means that the definition of bullying is wrong – unhelpful at least, dangerous at worst!
+Problems with definitions of bullying are one of many challenges that limit progress to meaningful change in the anti-bullying field.